 In order to be in compliance with the satisfactory academic progress policy, students must be in compliance with both grade point average (GPA) and percentage of credits completed.
 Below are the minimum requirements.

 The measures of satisfactory academic progress are determined after grades are recorded for each term.
-All prior terms of attempted enrollment, including summer, are considered in determining satisfactory academic progress regardless of whether aid was awarded for the term
+All prior terms of attempted enrollment, including summer, are considered in determining satisfactory academic progress regardless of whether aid was awarded for the term.

 If you are placed on warning or suspension according to the terms of this policy, you will receive written notice via your St. Cloud State email account.
 Additional written notification will be sent to financial aid applicants who are ineligible for financial aid because of unsatisfactory academic progress.

 If you have been denied financial assistance because you have not maintained satisfactory academic progress, you have the right to appeal based on the following: the death of a relative, an injury or illness of the student, or other special circumstances.
-A written appeal should be submitted to the Financial Aid Office for review.
+A written appeal must be submitted to the Financial Aid Office for review.

 The appeal must include: